 1) It is difficult to ensure the reliable connection between nodes, making the self-organizing network difficult to be established and operated.

-2) Due to the relatively low transmission rate of HF channels and large differences of transmission rates among all nodes, the link maintenance will require a relatively large bandwidth and time and, as a result, the proportion of the bandwidth used for efficiently transmitting data will be relatively small.
-Therefore, the efficiency of the self-organizing networks is low.
+2) Due to the relatively low transmission rate of HF channels and large differences of transmission rates among all nodes, the link maintenance will require a relatively large bandwidth and time and, as a result, the portion of the bandwidth used for efficiently transmitting data will be relatively small.
+Therefore, the efficiency of self-organizing networks is low.

-3) The mobility of nodes and time-variant property of HF channels results in a network topology structure that is always changing, thus users might suffer from a long time off the network, which means the self-organizing network will be partially paralyzed.
+3) The mobility of nodes and the time-variant property of HF channels results in a network topology structure that is always changing, thus users might suffer from a long time off the network, which means the self-organizing network will be partially paralyzed.

-Based on above reasons, the HF self-organizing network is suitable for application scenarios which are small coverage areas mainly utilizing ground wave propagation.
+Based on the above reasons, the HF self-organizing network is suitable for application scenarios which are small coverage areas, mainly utilizing ground wave propagation.
 In such a scenario, the mobility of nodes and the time variation of HF channels can be ignored.
 The links between nodes are reliable and therefore it could support higher transmission rates.

-To build an HF communication network in wide area, hierarchical self-organizing network is a better solution.
+Building an HF communication network in a wide area, hierarchical self-organizing network is a better solution.

 (3) Hierarchical self-organizing network

 In contrast to the self-organizing network, in a hierarchical self-organizing network, the nodes are divided into several subgroups, and these subgroups are cross-linked and overlapped.
-The nodes are classified into cluster head, gateway node and ordinary node.
+The nodes are classified into three groups, cluster head, gateway node and ordinary node.
 The cluster head takes control of the whole subgroup; the gateway is responsible for providing links between neighboring subgroups to exchange information; the ordinary node is an ordinary HF subscriber.

-In a hierarchical self-organizing network, any node can act as one of the mentioned three types, and it could dynamically convert its identity during the networking process.
+In a hierarchical self-organizing network, any node can act as one of the three types of nodes mentioned above, and could dynamically convert its identity during the networking process.
 The hierarchical self-organizing network is suitable for application scenarios which have wide coverage area and contain a large number of nodes.
 With the dynamic change of network topology structure, the topology of each node needs to be updated constantly, making the network adjust its topology structure in time to guarantee the continuity of communication.
 During practical HF networking process, in order to improve the efficiency and ensure a reliable connection, the cluster heads are often linked by cable, fiber, etc. The function of the gateway node is integrated into the cluster head, which mainly works to complete the conversion between the wireless network protocol and the cable network protocol.
 Generally, the cluster heads are fixed stations with large transmitting power, to ensure the effective coverage within the subgroup area.
 The wide area property of HF communication leads to multiple coverages between the subgroups, so that users can select the optimal access node among subgroups.

 4.4 Monitoring